kirito96/android_device_alcatel_4032A/README.md

 # android_device_alcatel_4032A

-Alcatel Pop C2 device tree for building CWM/CTR recoveries
+Alcatel Pop C2 device tree for building CWM,CTR and Philz recoveries

 #Building
 Set buildrecovery.sh as executable in permissions.